RESEARCH STARTER

 Budapest's economy has undergone a dramatic transformation since the introduction of free-market reforms in the 1990s.
 Subsequent foreign investment spurred an ongoing business and construction boom.
 Today, the Budapest Stock Exchange is among the most profitable in Central Europe, and the capital has emerged as one of the region's premier economic centers.
 According to Statista, the majority of Hungary's 1.9 million businesses are in Budapest.

 The boom also helped fuel a surge in the tourism industry in Budapest.
-Between 2007 and 2017, Budapest was one of the ten fastest growing cities in the world in terms of tourism-related employment growth.
-In 2019, Budapest was voted the most popular city to visit in the annual European Best Destinations contest.
-The city first entered the contest in 2018, when it came in eighth place.
-Popular tourist events include the Sziget musical festival, Hungarian Grand Prix, and Christmas markets.
+Between 2007 and 2017, the city ranked among the ten fastest-growing urban destinations in terms of tourism-related employment.
+In 2019, Budapest was voted the most popular city to visit in the annual European Best Destinations contest, having placed eighth in its 2018 debut.
+Though the tourism sector was significantly affected by the COVID-19 pandemic, it has rebounded strongly in recent years.
+According to the Hungarian Tourism Agency, international visitor numbers began recovering in 2022 and reached near pre-pandemic levels by 2023, driven by the return of major events and festivals.
+Popular attractions include the Sziget Music Festival, the Hungarian Grand Prix, and the city’s Christmas markets.

 Landmarks